 LABEL DESCRIPTION Rapid Spanning Tree Protocol This field displays Running if STP is activated.
 Otherwise, it displays Down .
 Configuration Click Configuration to configure STP settings.
-Refer to Section 11.3 on page 108.
+Refer to Section 11.3 on page 104.
 Bridge Root refers to the base of the spanning tree (the root bridge).
 Our Bridge is this switch.
 This switch may also be the root bridge.
 Bridge ID This is the unique identifier for this bridge, consisting of bridge priority plus MAC address.
 This ID is the same for Root and Our Bridge if the switch is the root switch.
 Hello Time (second) This is the time interval (in seconds) at which the root switch transmits a configuration message.
 The root bridge determines Hello Time , Max Age and Forwarding Delay Max Age (second) This is the maximum time (in seconds) a switch can wait without receiving a configuration message before attempting to reconfigure.
+Forwarding Delay (second) This is the time (in seconds) the root switch will wait before changing states (that is, listening to learning to forwarding).
+Cost to Bridge This is the path cost from the root port on this switch to the root switch.
+Port ID This is the priority and number of the port on the switch through which this switch must communicate with the root of the Spanning Tree.
+Topology Changed Times This is the number of times the spanning tree has been reconfigured.
+Time Since Last Change This is the time since the spanning tree was last reconfigured.